cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-delete.md

 :   See [WITH Queries (Common Table Expressions)](../../admin_guide/query/topics/CTE-query.html#topic_zhs_r1s_w1b) and [SELECT](/docs/sql-statements/sql-statement-select.md) for details.

 table_name
 :   The name (optionally schema-qualified) of the table to delete rows from.
-If you specify `ONLY` before the table name, Greenplum Database deletes matching rows from the named table only.
+If you specify `ONLY` before the table name, Cloudberry Database deletes matching rows from the named table only.
 If `ONLY` is not specified, matching rows are also deleted from any tables inheriting from the named table.
 Optionally, you can specify `*` after the table name to explicitly indicate that descendant tables are included.

 alias
 :   A substitute name for the target table.
 When an alias is provided, it completely hides the actual name of the table.
 For example, given `DELETE FROM foo AS f`, the remainder of the `DELETE` statement must refer to this table as `f` not `foo`.